Tuition Benefit Policy

 - *Non Credit Certification Programs

-- Almost all undergraduate and certificate programs are covered under the employee tuition benefit program.
+Almost all undergraduate and some certificate programs are covered under the employee tuition benefit program.
 Exclusions, enrollment caps or specialized application procedures will be determined by the Chief Academic Officer.

 - The Educational Assistance Policy will allow eligible faculty and staff the ability to use the tuition benefit for all academic semesters/quarters which include J-Term and all summer sessions.

 Almost all undergraduate courses or programs are covered under the employee tuition benefit program.
-Exclusions, enrollment caps, or specialized application procedures will be determined by the Chief Academic Officer and posted annually in this policy.
+Exclusions, enrollment caps or specialized application procedures will be determined by the Chief Academic Officer and posted annually in this policy.
 For exclusions, please refer to the Benefit Coverage Exclusion section.

-- The graduate employee tuition program pays 100% of tuition for eligible employees taking graduate and professional program courses.
-At no time will the graduate tuition benefit apply to more than two courses per semester (8 semester hours) or two courses per quarter (8 quarter hours).
-The Educational Assistance Policy will allow eligible faculty and staff the ability to use the tuition benefit for all academic semesters/quarters which include J-Term and all summer sessions.
+- The Educational Assistance Policy will allow the dependents of eligible faculty and staff the ability to use the tuition benefit for all academic semesters/quarters which include J-Term and all summer sessions.

 Financial Aid Application and Process